daveray/familiar/README.md

+_My Ruby-meta-fu isn't that strong.
+In fact, this might be a terrible idea.
+Suggestions welcome._

 Want to use Clojure's persistent, lazy data structures and concurrency primitives, but afraid of parentheses?
 Try it from Ruby.

-Use the Clojure runtime from Ruby, JRuby in particular.

-_My Ruby-meta-fu isn't that strong.
-Suggestions welcome._
+Tested on JRuby 1.6.4 with Clojure 1.3.0.

 # Usage